zzzprojects/learn-orm/tutorials/csharp-tutorial/exception-handling.md

 # Exception Handling

-When we write a program, and in most of the cases we rely upon that the program will execute normally and most of the time, programs are following the normal pattern, but there are some exceptions.
+When we write a program, in most of the cases we rely upon that the program will execute normally and most of the time, programs are following the normal pattern, but there are some exceptions.

  - When you execute your code and an error occurs, C# will normally stop and generate an error message and will throw an exception.
  - Exceptions in the application must be handled to prevent the crashing of the program and unexpected results.